aimllifetime/udacity_carnd_term2_model_predictive_control/README.md

 **FG_eval**: The model update constraint is govened by following fomula in Class FG_eval:

 * Cost fg[0] has the cost of various conditions:
-     1. CTE of N steps
+     1. CTE of N steps  * cte_weight
-     2. epsi of N steps
+     2. epsi of N steps * spsi_weight
-     3. speed offset to reference speed(100MPH in the final submission)
+     3. speed offset to reference speed(100MPH in the final submission) * v_weight
-     4. orentation error
+     4. orentation error * delta_weight
-     5. actuation
+     5. actuation  * a_weight
-     6. difference of current orentation and previous orentation error
+     6. difference of current orentation and previous orentation error * diff_delta_weight
-     7. difference of current actuation and previous actuation
+     7. difference of current actuation and previous actuation * diff_a_weight

+     The weights are discussed later in model tuning setion.

 * model state update formula: